• Skip to main content

 Research Expertise

 Dr. Angie Waliski is a licensed professional counselor and supervisor with a decade of clinical experience with children and families living through issues of substance abuse, mental health diagnoses, trauma, sexual assault, and suicide.
 After obtaining a PhD in counselor education, she worked in school, university, residential, clinical, and day treatment settings.
 In addition, she has extensive leadership experience that includes being a past president of the Arkansas Counseling Association, a branch of the American Counseling Association (ACA), and a member of the board of the ACA Association of Counselors and Educators in Government division.
 As a result of this leadership, she has received several state and national awards, including the 2008 American Counseling Association’s Emerging Leader Award and Professional of the Year in 2012 for contributions made to the profession of counselors and educators in government.
 During her one-year experience in the Interprofessional Polytrauma and Traumatic Brain Injury Rehabilitation Clinical Fellowship program sponsored by the Veterans Health Administration, she used her relationship with state and national counseling associations to disseminate evidence-based strategies to school counselors, educators, and policymakers about how school counselors can support military families.
+She is highly involved with VA/SAMHSA Governor’s and Mayor’s Challenge for the Prevention of Suicide Among Service Members, Veterans, and their Families, and more recently Dr. Waliski’s research has focused on the use of certified peer specialist with lived experience in substance abuse and/or mental illnesses for intervention delivery.

 Her early career focused on the provision of clinical services through community-based organizations.
 In 2005, she was appointed to the Arkansas Governor’s Task Force on Child Abuse and served in that position for 10 years.
 In that role, she was a key author of the recommendations that supported the development of a child safety center network throughout the state.
 She is currently a governor-appointed mental health professional and co-chair of the Arkansas Suicide Prevention Council, for which the goal is to provide legislators with a data-driven plan for the implementation of a statewide suicide prevention program.
 Her research with the Central Arkansas Veterans Healthcare System has focused on suicide prevention and assisting individuals who experience trauma in an effort to prevent mental health distress and suicide.
 She has a firm belief that suicide prevention requires a public health approach that utilizes the strengths and expertise of all individuals, families, and communities.
 She brings to this research both her clinical expertise in trauma and counselor education and the qualitative and quantitative research skills she has developed through her fellowship training.
 Her suicide prevention research has included working with the VA Center of Excellence for Suicide Prevention to implement and evaluate the Department of Defense “Partners in Care” program, which strengthens support for service members and Veterans.
 She has also conducted key informant interviews for the Center of Excellence for Suicide Prevention with family members who have lost service members or Veterans to suicide.
 Her HSR&D-funded pilot study, “Context and Characteristics of Non-Fatal Suicide Attempts Involving Firearms,” explored the context of non-fatal suicide attempts and ideations involving firearms.